Jean-Jacques Pillot: Communist Activism and Revolution

 a popular history of Babeuf's 'Society of the Equals' with lessons for the present; Ni Châteaux, ni Chaumières, ou État de la Question sociale en 1840 (Neither Castles nor Cabins, 1840); and an account of his defence at his trial, La Communauté n'est plus une Utopie!
 Conséquence du Procès des Communistes (1841).

 Pillot supported the February Revolution of 1848.
 He was unsuccessful in his efforts to get himself elected to the National Assembly, but sympathised with the collectivist theories of Constantin Pecqueur at the Luxembourg Commission of Labour.
 However, Pillot, who was associated with the extreme left wing of the Jacobin movement, soon grew disenchanted with the Second Republic.
 He was implicated in the workers' uprising of June, 1848, which was brutally put down.
 When Louis Bonaparte became President, Pillot fiercely opposed him, and after the Bonapartist coup d'état, Pillot was condemned to deportation to a penal colony and hard labour for life.
-He managed to escape to Brasil and eventually returned to France, where he worked as a producer of dentures, apparently unmolested.
+He managed to escape to Brazil and eventually returned to France, where he worked as a producer of dentures, apparently unmolested.